 - An applicant must have official transcripts sent to the School of Adult and Graduate Education.

 - An applicant must possess a B.S. degree in a natural or forensic science (or its equivalent coursework in a relevant field).

-- An applicant must have a minimal cumulative GPA of 3.0.
-An applicant must have completed the GRE General Test.
+- An applicant must have completed the GRE General Test.

 - The applicant must submit two letters of recommendation from individuals who can attest to the candidate’s scientific ability.

 Applicants from institutions other than Cedar Crest may be asked to undergo a successful interview with members of the forensic science faculty before acceptance into the program.

 It is recommended that the applicant have completed the following coursework at the undergraduate level:

 - Two semesters of general (freshman) chemistry and two semesters of organic chemistry.

 - Two semesters of calculus (differential and integral preferred).

 - Two semesters of general (freshman) biology.